RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Breakout-Board/AT-Command-Manual/README.md

 :::tip 📝 NOTE:

-During sleep, Pin 5 (RX1) and Pin 1 (RX3) are automatically configured as wake up pins and in external interrupt mode with internal pull-down resistor.
+During sleep, Pin 5 (RX1) and Pin 1 (RX3) are automatically configured as wake up pins and in external interrupt mode with an internal pull-down resistor.
 Wake-up will be triggered by a rising edge on these RX pins.

 Sleep mode will not work in Class C since the LoRa radio needs to be active all the time to receive downlinks from the network server.